Slough (hydrology)

 A slough (/sluː/ or /slaʊ/) is a wetland, usually a swamp or shallow lake, often a backwater to a larger body of water.
 Water tends to be stagnant or may flow slowly on a seasonal basis.

 In North America, "slough" may refer to a side-channel from or feeding a river, or an inlet or natural channel only sporadically filled with water.
 An example of this is Finn Slough on the Fraser River, whose lower reaches have dozens of notable sloughs.
 Some sloughs, like Elkhorn Slough, used to be mouths of rivers, but have become stagnant because tectonic activity cut off the river's source.

-In the Sacramento River, Steamboat Slough was an alternate branch of the river, a preferred shortcut route for steamboats passing between Sacramento and San Francisco.
-Georgiana Slough was a steamboat route through the Sacramento–San Joaquin River Delta, from the Sacramento River to the San Joaquin River and Stockton.
+Kettles, shallow lakes or ponds formed by retreating glaciers, in the Prairie Pothole Region of North America are sometimes also known as "sloughs".

 Plants and animals

-A slough, also called a tidal channel, is a channel in a wetland.
-Typically, it is either stagnant or slow flowing on a seasonal basis.

-Vegetation patterns in a slough are largely determined by depth, distribution, and duration of in the environment.
+Vegetation patterns in a slough are largely determined by depth, distribution, and duration in the environment.
 Moreover, these same variables also influence the distribution, abundance, reproduction, and seasonal movements of aquatic and terrestrial life within the sloughs.
 Sloughs support a wide variety of plant life that is adapted to rapidly changing physical conditions such as salinity, oxygen levels and depth.

 In general, sloughs are microhabitats high in species diversity.
 Open water sloughs are characterized by submerged and floating vegetation which includes periphyton mats dominated by sawgrass typically.
 The topographical and vegetation heterogeneity of ridge and slough landscape influences the productivity and diversity of birds and fish adapted to that wetland.

-Fish that typically inhabit sloughs include tidewater goby, California killifish, mosquitofish, and topsmelt.
-Food habits of fish within sloughs consist of preying upon invertebrates; mostly epifaunal crustacean followed by epifaunal and infaunal worms and mollusks.
-Fish can feed on zooplankton and plant material.
-Research on prey species for fish in sloughs found that in a study done on Elkhorn Slough in California the mean prey richness for fish was greatest near the ocean and lowest inshore.
+Fish that typically inhabit sloughs include the tidewater goby, California killifish, mosquitofish, and topsmelt.
+Fish in sloughs tend to of prey upon invertebrates, particularly crustaceans, worms and mollusks living in and on the bottom substrate of the slough.
+Fish also feed on zooplankton and plant material.
+Research on prey species for fish in California's Elkhorn Slough found that the mean prey richness for fish was greatest near the ocean and lowest inshore.
 This allows for a higher availability of food to enhance the function of inshore habitats and emphasizes the importance of invertebrate prey populations and how they influence plant production.